Chronic Pain: The Choices and the Burdens

 • Define the difference between physical pain and mental pain

-- Practice and describe how to facilitate abiding with discomfort without reaction or contraction, physically, mentally or emotionally
+• Describe abiding with discomfort without reaction or contraction, physically, mentally or emotionally

-- Practice and facilitate the recognition of various sensations of pain, not all of which are unpleasant
+• Describe various sensations of pain, not all of which are unpleasant

-- Practice facilitation of non identification with the body
+• Define and describe non identification with the body

-- Demonstrate visualization practices that can provide ease and respite from pain
+• Describe visualization practices that can provide ease and respite from pain